Skip to main content

 What should we do if we want to change how a FEMA PA project is completed?

 If your municipality wants to complete a FEMA Public Assistance project differently than what is written in the project worksheet, you should contact VEM right away.
-FEMA must approve any change to the scope of work.
-If the project is not completed as described - including any hazard mitigation work - your municipality may have to repay some or all of the FEMA funding.
+FEMA must approve any modification to the scope of work written in the project worksheet.
+This includes changes to materials, methods, or hazard mitigation components.
+Scope changes must be approved in writing through a revised project worksheet.
+Completing work differently than approved - if the project still functions as intended - can put the project funding at risk.

-During the final VTrans site inspection, if the project is found to be different from what FEMA approved, the Department of Public Safety may:
+During the final inspection, if the completed work does not match FEMA's approved scope, the Department of Public Safety may:

 • Request a FEMA scope change - FEMA may update the project worksheet to match the work actually done and require the municipality to repay part of the funding..